Do you have a bumper crop of homegrown cucumbers this year? Learn how to store cucumbers from the garden with these simple tips!

 Cucumber Salsa

 Salsa made with cucumbers is a fun way to use up a lot of cucumbers.
-And for those people who do not like the flavor of cilantro, cucumbers are a great alternative.
+For those who dislike cilantro, cucumbers are a great alternative.
 They add a cool flavor to spicy salsa.

 Fruit Smoothies

 Try adding chunks of fresh cucumbers to your smoothies.
-They will blend right in and can make a great addition to everything from strawberry bananas to mixed berries smoothies.
+They will blend right in and can make a great addition to everything from strawberry bananas to mixed berry smoothies.

 Veggie Noodles

-Veggie noodles like zucchini and cucumber are gaining popularity as a low-carb portion to replace pasta noodles.
+Veggie noodles like zucchini and cucumber are gaining popularity as a low-carb alternative to pasta noodles.

 Use a spiralizer to turn your cucumbers into the perfect noodles for summer.
 Add olive oil and sun-dried tomatoes or try your favorite marinara sauce.